Stefouch/foundry-year-zero-roller/DOCUMENTATION.md

 ```

 Renders a Roll instance to HTML.<br/>
-Note: This is a core method from Foundry's `Roll` class that is overriden by the `YearZeroRoll` class with extra features.
+Note: This is a core method from Foundry's `Roll` class that is overridden by the `YearZeroRoll` class with extra features.

 ### Parameters